LucDelmon/pokemonapi/README.md

 ### Required
 - Ruby version 3 (maybe from 2.7 works but not less)
-- PostgreSQL with no password required in localhost ( I had version 13)
+- PostgreSQL with no password required in localhost ( I had version 13) but with user pokemonapi created.
+- `sudo -u postgres createuser --interactive` can help
 - a working pg gem (might need to `gem install pg -- --with-pg-config='your specific path'`)

 ### Make it work